gateway-fm/rpc-docs/apis/ethereum/eth_call.md

----
-description: >-
-  Executes a new message call immediately without creating a transaction on the block chain.
----

 # eth_call

-This is one of the most commonly used API calls.
-It is used to read from the blockchain which includes executing smart contracts, but does not publish anything to the blockchain.
+> Executes a new message call immediately without creating a transaction on the blockchain.

 ### Parameters